cameronmathis/AkariSolver/README.md

 This is a project I decided I wanted to do after a HW assignment from one of my course at Auburn University.
 I was curious if I could do it, and if so how long it would take.

 ## Setup
-In order to run, clone this repo onto your local machine.
+In order to run, clone this repo onto your local machine. </br>
+Run the run.sh script.
+Accepted format is:
+>./run.sh [problem file path+name] [solution file path+name]

 ## Features
 Implemented: